Frequently Asked Questions

 The economic benefits are substantial.
 The project represents a billion-euro investment and will create jobs in Aalborg both during construction and in the operation of the plant for staff and businesses in the local industry.

-When the plant is in operation, we estimate that Fjord PtX will generate 50-100 permanent jobs in Aalborg.
+When the plant is in operation, we estimate that Fjord PtX will generate up to 200 permanent jobs in Aalborg.
 In the long-term perspective, Fjord PtX has the potential to kick-start a new industry and ensure long-term job creation within PtX as the next generation of renewable technology.

 Fjord PtX will mainly employ craftsmen, technicians, and engineers.
 There is a good competency match between the job profiles needed to operate the SAF plant and the different types of staff currently employed in the local oil/gas & energy industry.